giabaow/Data-Driven-Decision-Making-for-Bakery-Operations/README.md

 ## 📂 Dataset
 The dataset contains transactional and operational bakery data, including:

-- Product name/category
 - Date and time of sale
-- Quantity sold
-- Price per item
+- Location
+- Product name
-- Total revenue
+- Sales amount
-- Inventory or production data (if applicable)

-*(Dataset can be real, simulated, or publicly sourced.)*

 ---